Christine at Homegrown Holistic Coaching

 Our unloving thoughts are an open invitation to practice greater self-compassion.

 What kind, empowering thoughts could you think instead?
-(They’re the same kind and compassionate words you might tell your daughter or friend.)
+(They’re the same kind and compassionate words you might tell your daughter or a friend.)

 Embody those loving words.